 Looking for the best sofa beds?
-You’re not alone.
-As our homes have changed to become more multifunctional spaces, more and more of us are turning to the trusty sofa bed to make the most of every square inch of footage.
+As our homes have changed to become more multifunctional spaces, more and more of us are turning to the trusty sofa bed to make the most of every square inch of floor space.

-After all, why devote an entire spare room as a guest bedroom (that might rarely be used), when swapping out that guest bed for a multifunctional sofa bed means you can create a work-from-home office, a children’s playroom, a music room, or maybe a home gym?
-All of which can be transformed when guests do come to stay by simply pulling out the sofa bed.
+After all, why devote an entire spare room to use as a guest bedroom when swapping out that guest bed for a multifunctional sofa bed means you can create a work-from-home office, a children’s playroom, a music room, or maybe a home gym... all of which can be transformed when guests do come to stay by simply pulling out the sofa bed.

 And if your home doesn’t stretch to a spare room, then adding a sofa bed to your living room – either as accent seating alongside one of the best sofas or in place of the classic sofa – means that the lack of a guest bedroom doesn’t need to cramp your entertaining style.

 However, not all sofa beds are created equal.
 So in this guide, we aim to sort the wheat from the chaff to help you find the very best option for your home.
 To help you decide which is the best sofa bed for you, we've tried and tested bestselling designs, read multiple reviews, and grilled the Real Homes team for their expert opinions.
 For more in-depth buying advice just scroll to the end of this page, but if you're ready to start shopping now then you'll find our edit of the best sofa beds available – in terms of style, price, and budget – listed directly below.